Redesigning home search for

 Get leadership buy-in

 The team presented the illustrated narrative to Product and company leadership, who approved the concepts.
-Over the following months, we worked with our Product partners and adjacent teams to implement parts of the vision.
+Over the following months, I worked with our Product partners and adjacent teams to implement parts of the vision.

 The goal was to deploy capabilities in a way that would “do no harm” to key conversion metrics.
 We designed MVP experiences that provided enough user value so that we could learn about needed enhancements before investing more in any feature.